-Level 3 Assessor Units
+Level 4 IQA Units

-When planning the assessment of unit A1 Understanding the principles and practices of assessment with a learner, BIIAB encourages the following approach in most instances, however the individual requirements of each Learner should be taken into account.
+When planning the assessment of IQA1 Understanding the principles and practices of internally assuring the quality of assessment unit with a learner,

+BIIAB encourages the following approach in most instances, however the individual requirements of each learner should be taken into account.

-Due to the size of the unit it is impractical to assess this unit in one discussion.
-It is more appropriate to assess it through two or three discussions depending on the learner and assessment needs.
-The discussions could cover the following:
+Due to the size of this unit it is impractical to assess this unit in one discussion.
+It is more appropriate to cover within two discussions although this could be increased further depending on the learner's individual needs.
+The discussions would cover the following: